 - Recommendations for 12-step programs or groups

-Substance Abuse Counseling Near Me
+Finding a Substance Abuse Counselor Near Me

 There are a few common ways to find an addiction counselor.
 You can do a simple Google search to find local practices, call a toll-free hotline, or seek a recommendation from a trusted friend or family member who’s been in your shoes.
 Calling a national helpline can be a good place to start if you’re unsure where to look.
 However, to ensure you find exactly the right treatment for you, or even if you just need a listening ear, call The Recovery Village — it’s free, completely confidential, and you don’t have to commit to a program.

-Substance Abuse Treatment Plan Goals and Objectives
+Substance Abuse Counseling Goals and Objectives

-Personal safety is the first priority at The Recovery Village, and in any counseling or medical setting.
+Personal safety is the first priority in any counseling or medical setting.
 After a full psychological evaluation is completed, treatment can begin.
 The crucial first step in substance abuse treatment is medical detox, where your body can rid itself of drugs or alcohol.
 Afterward, you and your counselor can begin working on the psychological and emotional issues that influence your substance use disorder.
 If you pursue rehab at The Recovery Village, this next step will likely include moving to a step-down residential program, such as partial hospitalization.
 Once you’re stabilized and working past physical addiction, you and your counselor can begin to define your goals and objectives for therapy, which will be based on your:

 - Mental health diagnosis

 - Social needs (e.g., family relationships, friendships, etc.)

 - Goals for recovery and beyond (e.g., independent living, a return to a former career, etc.)